jetaggart/stream-sms-draft/README.md

 ```

 >**Good to know:**
-Stream takes care of all of all the complex chat infrastructure for us.
-Everytime we use a `serverSideClient` method, that's Stream doing it's magic. 🎩
+Stream takes care of all of the complex chat infrastructure for us.
+Every time we use a `serverSideClient` method, that's Stream doing its magic. 🎩

 ### Login Endpoint

 Now we're ready to login our administrator.
-The `/admin-login` endpoint recieves the `frontend` form data and sets up the rest of the Stream chat.
+The `/admin-login` endpoint receives the `frontend` form data and sets up the rest of the Stream chat.

 >- Each Stream user needs a token.
 Use `createToken()` to generate a Stream token.
 >- To add [users](https://getstream.io/chat/docs/init_and_users/?language=js) to the client from a `backend`, use `updateUser()`